 The worst fear of all expats is losing someone you love while you are abroad.
+To face Expat Grief.

-We live with this fear; we try coping with it as good as we can.
+We live with this fear; we try coping with it as well as we can.
 Stay on the present, mindfulness.
 We visit home as often as we can and seize every opportunity we have to spend time with them.

 Until it happens.
 Our most terrible fear comes true.
 And it’s awful.
 Always.